What Will I Learn?

 How will people know I’ve received this?

 Following award of your Community Ministry Certificate, you are entitled to add the initials CMC after your name.
+You may request that your name be listed on our web site at this page.
 Also, if you have received your Community Ministry Certificate from Cherry Hill Seminary, you may commission a ministerial stole.
 A deep green stole with the embroidered Cherry Hill Seminary official logo is exclusively designated for our Community Ministry graduates.
 Contact the office for more information.

 Do You Have Scholarships?